FAQ - General

 2. Complete the Work Study Funding Request form online.

-Students receive a paycheck twice a month for hours worked.
+Students receive a paycheck twice a month (all CWI employees are paid on the 10th and 25th of each month) for hours worked.
 Students receive wages up until their earnings equal the amount they were awarded.

 - Hours of Operation